NHSDigital/datascience-seminars/All_materials/20230822_Web_Scraping_Financial_Ombudsman_Service/README.md

 ## Example Output
 The following is example of a table outputted in by the `create_output.py` script.
-The columns mean the following <br>
+The columns mean the following: <br>
-- Ref – unique compliant reference
+- Ref – Unique compliant reference
 - Date – Date of complaint
 - Bank – Financial Institutions which the complaint was made against
 - Scale of Lost – The scale of the largest of sum of money mentioned in the complaint